 The other occasion that brought out the brandy was when she made her famous Cape Brandy Tart, or in her words, Tipsy Tert.
 It is right there in the name, a beautiful baked nutty-date pudding swimming in a butter-brandy sauce with enough KWV to (almost) sink a ship.
 This sticky delight is an old-school Cape bastion of deliciousness.

-WHERE: Venture out to the winelands student town of Stellenbosch to Oudewerf where classics such as Cape Brandy Tart, melktert and malvapudding abound.
-Jonkershuis also have Tipsy Tart in their repitoir but check in with them before you venture out as menus are updated from time to time.
+WHERE: Venture out to the winelands student town of Stellenbosch to Oudewerf where classics such as Cape Brandy Tart, melktert and Malva pudding abound.
+Jonkershuis also have Tipsy Tart in their repertoire but check in with them before you venture out as menus are updated from time to time.

 Braaivleis (BBQ over the open fire)

 Oh, the braai!
-South Africa’s love of scorching a bit of meat over glowing coals is a miraculous thing that surpases all cultural boundries and a golden thread that unites the rainbow nation, giving credit to a bit of common ground.
-South Africa have 11 official languages and braai is a recognized word in every single one.
-There’s even a Public Holiday (Heritage Day, or Braaidag) dedicated to this passtime, which stands testiment to just how deep this passion runs!
+South Africa’s love of scorching a bit of meat over glowing coals is a miraculous thing that surpasses all cultural boundaries and a golden thread that unites the rainbow nation, giving credit to a bit of common ground.
+South Africa has 11 official languages and braai is a recognized word in every single one.
+There’s even a Public Holiday (Heritage Day, or Braaidag) dedicated to this pastime, which stands testament to just how deep this passion runs!
 Weird as it sounds declaring a National Holiday around a form of cooking is not as odd as it may seem once you get a grip on local culture.
 Many South Africans already braaied on September 24th anyway (and most other weekends throughout the year).

 Then there are side dishes reliant on abundant corn, and last but not least the ingenious variation of the grilled cheese, braaibroodjie.
 Oh and not too forget, a braai in the Cape goes hand in hand with a succession of wines to wash it all down, as leaving guests thirsty is a cardinal sin if you want to throw a hell of a braai.